Rigopiano avalanche: Response

-After two days of working emergency personnel made contact with six survivors in an air pocket of the destroyed hotel and managed to rescue them.
-Five days after the avalanche, three puppies from the hotel's resident dogs were found and rescued by workers, and reunited with their parents; Lupo (Wolf) and Nuvola (Cloud) who had escaped and found shelter in Farindola, a nearby village.
-Individuals saw the puppies as signs of hope, but officials warned that their survival did not mean that more human survivors would be found.
+After two days, emergency personnel made contact with six survivors in an air pocket of the destroyed hotel and managed to rescue them.
+Five days after the avalanche, three puppies from the hotel's resident dogs were found and rescued by workers, and reunited with their parents, Lupo (Wolf) and Nuvola (Cloud) who had escaped and found shelter in the nearby village of Farindola.
+The puppies were regarded as a sign of hope, but officials warned that their survival did not mean that more human survivors would be found.

 Controversy

 There was criticism over the amount of time it took emergency services to respond to the accident.
-A survivor who had remained outside the hotel following the avalanche called authorities for help, but allegedly Italian authorities did not at first believe that the accident had happened.
+A survivor who had remained outside the hotel following the avalanche phoned for help, but allegedly Italian authorities did not at first believe that the accident had happened.
 Quintino Marcella, the owner of the restaurant L'Isola Felice in Silvi, received a call from the survivor and attempted to contact authorities on numerous occasions but was purportedly not taken seriously.
-On 23 January, local newspapers reported that prior to the avalanche, the owner of the hotel sent an email to local authorities expressing his concern for the hotel guests due to their panicky nature following the earthquakes.
-He stated that many hotel guests were planning on spending the night in their cars, out in the open.
+On 23 January, local newspapers reported that prior to the avalanche, the owner of the hotel sent an email to local authorities expressing his concern for the hotel guests because they were panicking after the earthquakes.
+He had said that many were planning on spending the night outside the hotel in their cars.

 Legal

 On 22 January, the mayor of Farindola, Ilario Lacchetta, announced that he was planning on filing a lawsuit against the satirical magazine Charlie Hebdo for publishing a cartoon allegedly mocking victims of the disaster.
 The cartoon depicts Death riding the avalanche down the mountain on skis holding two scythes instead of ski poles.
-Lacchetta stated that the cartoon "goes beyond bad taste," and was just as offensive as a similar satirical cartoon published by the same company, which mocked victims of the Amatrice earthquake in August 2016.
+Lacchetta stated that the cartoon "goes beyond bad taste" and was just as offensive as a similar satirical cartoon published by the same company which mocked victims of the Amatrice earthquake in August 2016.

-Prosecutors launched a manslaughter investigation of the failure of authorities to respond to reports of an avalanche for many hours.
-In addition, an investigation was launched to determine whether Hotel Rigopiano was built on the debris of several previous avalanches which had taken a similar route down the mountain, therefore putting the hotel in danger.
+Prosecutors launched a manslaughter investigation of the failure of authorities to respond for many hours to reports of an avalanche.
+In addition, an investigation was launched to determine whether Hotel Rigopiano was built on the debris of previous avalanches which had taken a similar route down the mountain, therefore putting the hotel in danger.

 On 31 January, Italian judges announced that autopsies revealed that almost all of the victims died immediately from the impact of the avalanche itself, rather than succumbing to hypothermia in the days following the disaster.

+A trial of officials, emergency responders and hotel management began in 2019 and concluded in February 2023.
+Five people were found guilty, including the former manager of the hotel and an engineer who had approved the hotel's balconies and canopies.
+The mayor of Farindola was found guilty of failing to order the evacuation of the hotel and received the longest sentence, two years and eight months in prison.
+There was insufficient evidence to establish his guilt on 25 other charges.
+The former prefect of Pescara and the former provincial president were found not guilty.
+Victims' relatives protested the verdicts in the courtroom.